Robert Monroe: Hemi-Sync

 In 1975, Monroe registered the first of several patents concerning audio techniques designed to stimulate brain functions until the left and right hemispheres became synchronized.
 Monroe held that this state, dubbed Hemi-Sync (hemispherical synchronization), could be used to promote mental well-being or to trigger an altered state of consciousness.
 Monroe's concept was based on an earlier hypothesis known as binaural beats and has since been expanded upon a commercial basis by the self-help industry.

 Hemi-Sync is short for Hemispheric Synchronization, also known as brainwave synchronization.
 Monroe indicated that the technique synchronizes the two hemispheres of one's brain, thereby creating a 'frequency-following response' designed to evoke certain effects.
-Hemi-Sync has been used for many purposes, including relaxation and sleep induction, learning and memory aids, helping those with physical and mental difficulties, and reaching altered states of consciousness through the use of sound.
+Hemi-Sync has been used for many purposes, including relaxation and sleep induction, learning and memory aids, helping those with physical and mental difficulties, reducing the need for painkillers after surgeries, and reaching altered states of consciousness through the use of sound.

 The technique involves using sound waves to entrain brain waves.
 Wearing headphones, Monroe claimed that brains respond by producing a third sound (called binaural beats) that encouraged various brainwave activity changes.
 In 2002, a University of Virginia presentation at the Society for Psychophysiologial Research examined Monroe's claim.
 The presentation demonstrated that EEG changes did not occur when the standard electromagnetic headphones of Monroe's setup were replaced by air conduction headphones, which were connected to a remote transducer by rubber tubes.
 This suggests that the basis for the entrainment effects is electromagnetic rather than acoustical.

 Replicated, double-blind, randomized trials on anesthetized patients have found Hemi-Sync effective as a partial replacement for fentanyl during surgery.
 A similar study found it ineffective at replacing propofol, however.